 Beating the estimates

-The Americas remain the major contributor toward the company’s top line.
-In the US, Prudential Financial’s competitors include ACE (ACE), Chubb (CB), and Allstate (ALL).
+The Americas remain the major contributor toward AIG’s top line, providing ~50% of property and casualty premiums, as well as 97% of its life insurance revenues.
+In the US, AIG’s competitors include ACE (ACE), Allstate (ALL), and Chubb (CB).
 Together these companies form 2.91% of the Financial Select Sector SPDR ETF (XLF).